The Twin (novel): Background

-In 2002 Bakker was hiking through mountains while on holiday in Corsica when he first thought up the book.
+In 2002, Bakker was hiking through mountains while on holiday in Corsica when he first thought up the book.
 He thought about a son who might "do something terrible to his father" but was left "frustrated" when the idea failed to progress any further until one day he began to write at random.

 Plot summary

 The novel follows the plight of Helmer, who resides on a Dutch farm with his father.
 His twin brother, Henk, died accidentally some thirty years earlier, and his mother some years later.
 The relationship between father and son is strained, as Helmer always thought that his father preferred his twin brother and wanted him to take over the farm.
-Helmer never married and was tied down to the farm all those years, needing to milk the dairy cows twice a day, every day for decades on end.
-His father is now dying, and Helmer encounters his twin brother's former girlfriend, who asks him to help her take care of her teenage son, also named Henk, who is shiftless.
-The unexpected arrival of a third person in the house changes things and forces Helmer to reflect about his relationship with his father and his dead brother, and to think about what he wants to do with the rest of his life once his father passes away.
+Helmer never married and was tied down to the farm all those years, milking the dairy cows twice a day, every day for decades.
+His father is now dying, and Helmer encounters his twin brother's former girlfriend, who asks him to help her take care of her teenage son—also named Henk—who is shiftless.
+The unexpected arrival of a third person in the house changes things and forces Helmer to reflect about his relationship with his father and his dead brother, and to think about his future once his father passes away.